And Then There Was Shawn

 "And Then There Was Shawn" is the seventeenth episode of the fifth season of the television series Boy Meets World, written by Jeff Menell and directed by Jeff McCracken.
 It premiered on ABC in the United States on February 27, 1998.
 The episode, a parody of various slasher films, features the cast being stalked by an unknown killer after being trapped in the school during detention.
-It has been frequently cited as one of the series' best episodes.
+It has been frequently cited as the best episode in the series.

 Plot

-After a fight between the recently broken up Cory (Ben Savage) and Topanga (Danielle Fishel) caused by Shawn (Rider Strong) escalates in Mr. Feeny's (William Daniels) class, Cory, Topanga, Shawn, Angela (Trina McGee), and Kenny (Richard Lee Jackson) are all given detention.
-Feeny leaves the room and the map screen pulls up, revealing "No One Gets Out Alive" written on the chalkboard in blood.
-The group find themselves locked in the room, and a creepy janitor appears in the hallway and grimaces at them through the door and refuses to let them out.
-A thumping is heard in the hallway, but is revealed to be Eric (Will Friedle) and Jack (Matthew Lawrence) bouncing a basketball.
-Suddenly, the lights briefly go out, and turn on revealing Kenny has been murdered by being stabbed through the head with a pencil.
+After a fight between the recently broken up Cory and Topanga caused by Shawn escalates in Mr. Feeny's class, Cory, Topanga, Shawn, Angela, and Kenny are given detention.
+Feeny leaves and the map screen pulls up, revealing "No One Gets Out Alive" written on the chalkboard in blood.
+The group find themselves locked in the classroom, and a creepy janitor appears in the hallway and refuses to let them out.
+After Eric and Jack appear and unlock the room, the lights briefly go out and Kenny is murdered by being stabbed through the head with a pencil, in reference to the then recently premiered South Park.

-The group tries to escape from the school but find all the exits chained shut.
-The lights flicker and a creepy song plays over the PA system, and a mysterious masked figure is seen lurking behind the group.
+The group find all the exits are chained shut, and a mysterious masked figure is seen lurking behind them.
 Feeny suddenly appears and collapses, having been stabbed in the back with a pair of scissors.
-The group then finds the janitor's cleaning cart with his corpse inside.
-Shawn deduces that one of them is the killer with all of his other suspects now dead.
-Eric patrols the hallway and finds a girl, Jennifer Love Fefferman, or "Feffie" (Jennifer Love Hewitt), wandering.
-Eric suspects her of being the killer, but then begins kissing her after she says she isn't.
-The killer calls a pay phone in the hallway and says he will kill the group, and they retreat to the library.
+The group finds the janitor's body in his cleaning cart.
+Eric finds Jennifer Love Fefferman ("Feffie") wandering in the hallway, who he suspects is the killer, but starts kissing her after she says she isn't.